05 Mar Shoulder Extension Mobility Drills

 Assessing Shoulder Extension Mobility

-Before deciding on treating any mobility piece, it is important to identify if you actually need to work on it or not.
+Before deciding on treating any mobility piece, it is important to identify if you need to work on it or not.
 You’d be surprised at how often I find athletes wasting their time working on the wrong areas of mobility for their specific needs.
 Here’s how I assess shoulder extension.

 Shoulder Extension Mobility Drills

 A simple drill to improve shoulder extension mobility that is often done incorrectly.
 As I outlined in my bench press mobility article, we often see athletes lacking shoulder extension range of motion anteriorly tilting at their scapula (dumping their shoulder blade forward) to compensate.
-The same happens with the broomstick stretch so make sure you keep your shoulder blade locked down during the stretch.
+The same happens with the broomstick stretch, so make sure you keep your shoulder blade locked down during the stretch.

 Shoulder Extension PAILs & RAILs

-Using PAILs and RAILs (Functional Range Coniditioning’s mobility approach) can be a great technique for improving shoulder extension range.
+Using PAILs and RAILs (Functional Range Coniditioning’s mobility approach) can be a great technique for improving the shoulder extension range.
 Start by holding a passive stretch.
 Then actively perform hard isometric contractions (muscle contraction without movement) by pressing down into the barbell without letting any movement happen in the body.
-Then do the same by trying to lift the barbell up (without any movement).
+Then do the same by trying to lift the barbell (without any movement).
 The combination of stretches plus isometric contractions makes for rapid changes in mobility.